TheThinkingHome/device_sentinel/README.md

 - [How Device Sentinel Learns](https://github.com/TheThinkingHome/device_sentinel/wiki/How-Device-Sentinel-Learns): the rhythm, the windows, and why there is no fixed timeout anywhere.
 - [Notifications](https://github.com/TheThinkingHome/device_sentinel/wiki/Notifications): the one thing to configure, so alerts reach your phone.
 - [The Device Page](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Device-Page): what every sensor and button means.
+- [The Problem List](https://github.com/TheThinkingHome/device_sentinel/wiki/The-Problem-List): how detections reach the list, and what the checkbox does.
 - [FAQ and Troubleshooting](https://github.com/TheThinkingHome/device_sentinel/wiki/FAQ-and-Troubleshooting)

 Every configuration screen also explains itself and links to its own page.